 SAF is a (semi-)streamable format, so reading and writing it goes a little different then usual.
 It works in a block-wise way.
 A SAF writer can be requested for the following X bytes of the serial representation of a term, which can contain partially serialized elements.
 When reading SAF you will need information about how large those blocks were to be able to reconstruct the term.
 For this purpose we propose to emit a two byte unsigned integer value before every block, which specifies its size.
-This is, for example, the case for SAF file I/O; thus you will always need a buffer of 2^16-1 (65535) bytes when reading from a 'standard' SAF file.
+This is, for example, the case for SAF file I/O; thus you will always need a buffer of 2^16 (65536) bytes when reading from a 'standard' SAF file.
+(Note that a 0 block length value indicates a block of 65536 bytes, since 0 length blocks can't exist).
 Custom 'shielded' I/O implementations for SAF are allowed to use their own values and / or protocol (by shielded we mean implementations that are not intended to interface with any implementations other then themselfs, since compatibility can not be guaranteed in these cases).